 Our Production & Quality for Municipal Water

 Municipal water treatment demands absolute consistency — a single bad batch can affect water quality for hundreds of thousands of people.
-Our quality system is designed for this level of responsibility:
+We take that seriously.
+Here's what backs it up:

 - Three-tier QC: In-process monitoring (monomer purity, reaction temperature) → batch testing (MW, hydrolysis, residual monomer) → pre-shipment inspection